Not Without My Daughter (film)

 Not Without My Daughter is a 1991 American drama film based on the 1987 book of the same name.
-It depicts the escape of American citizen Betty Mahmoody and her daughter, Mahtob, from her abusive ex-husband in Iran.
-Filming was done in 1990 in the United States and Israel, and the main characters Betty Mahmoody and Sayyed Bozorg Mahmoody are played by Sally Field and Alfred Molina, respectively.
-Sheila Rosenthal and Roshan Seth co-star as Mahtob Mahmoody and Houssein the smuggler, respectively.
+It depicts the escape of American citizen Betty Mahmoody and her daughter, Mahtob, from her abusive ex-husband Sayyed "Moody" Bozorg Mahmoody in Iran.
+Filming was done in 1990 in the United States and Israel, and the main characters Betty and Moody are played by Sally Field and Alfred Molina, respectively.
+Sheila Rosenthal and Roshan Seth co-star as Mahtob and Houssein the smuggler, respectively.

 Plot

 In 1984, Iranian physician Sayyed Bozorg "Moody" Mahmoody lives a quiet, happy life in Michigan with his American wife, Betty, and their young daughter, Mahtob.
-Moody tells Betty his family wants to meet her and Mahtob, and asks them to accompany him for a two-week visit to Iran.
-Despite her deep fears, Betty reluctantly agrees after Moody promises they will safely return to America.
+Moody tells Betty his family wants to meet her and Mahtob and asks them to accompany him for a two-week visit to Iran.
+Despite her deep fears, Betty reluctantly agrees after Moody promises on the Quran that they will safely return to America.

 Upon their arrival, Moody and Mahtob are embraced, while Betty's unfamiliarity with the Islamic lifestyle offends Moody's family.
 One evening, Moody reveals he had been fired from the hospital two days prior to their departure.
 Betty promises they will rectify the situation when they get home.

 The night before their return flight, Moody's brother Mammal tells them that their passports should have been taken to the airport for approval three days ago.
 Moody reveals he never intended for them to return, and that they will live in Iran where he will work as a doctor.
 When Betty protests, Moody becomes enraged and strikes her.
 Betty tries to earn sympathy from Moody's family, but is scorned by them.

-The Iran-Iraq War continues, and Moody becomes more hostile and abusive towards Betty, preventing her from leaving the house or using the telephone, claiming his family supervise her.
+The Iran–Iraq War continues, and Moody becomes more hostile and abusive towards Betty, preventing her from leaving the house or using the telephone, claiming his family supervise her.

-One day, Betty's mother calls Betty directing her to the American Interests Section of the Swiss Embassy.
-There, she learns that under Iranian nationality law, she obtained Iranian citizenship upon her marriage to Moody and thus is not entitled to consular protection.
-Because Iran is an Islamic republic governed by sharia law, Betty cannot leave the country or make decisions concerning her daughter without her husband's permission.
+One day, Betty's mother calls Betty and directs her to the American Interests Section of the Swiss Embassy.
+There, she reaches to Swiss diplomat, Nicole Ajamian, and learns that under Iranian nationality law, she obtained Iranian citizenship upon her marriage to Moody and thus is not entitled to consular protection.
+Because Iran is an Islamic republic governed by sharia law, Betty cannot leave the country or make decisions concerning Mahtob without Moody's permission.
 Moody discovers Betty's absence from the house and threatens to kill her if she tries anything again.